proveskit/Documentation/docs/Assembly_Guide_V2/Chapter_5.md

   **<p align="center">Figure 5.6a Soldered Antenna ends. </p>**

-   **6. Soldering RFSMA Adapter**
+## Soldering RFSMA Adapter

-a. **Locate and Position:** Find the RFSMA Adapter.
+1. **Locate and Position:** Find the RFSMA Adapter.
 Hold it with the five pins facing down towards the bottom side of the board (the side where you previously soldered the Balun).
 Ensure the pointed tip with grooves is facing the Balun.
 Refer to Figure 5.7 for postion and location.
 <figure>
     <img src="images/rf.jpeg"width="500" height="500">
   </figure>

   **<p align="center">Figure 5.7 Soldered RFSMA Adapter facing the direction of the Balun.</p>**

-b. **Secure the Adapter:** Once the pins are aligned with their designated holes on the board, carefully secure the adapter in place using tape.
+2. **Secure the Adapter:** Once the pins are aligned with their designated holes on the board, carefully secure the adapter in place using tape.

-c. **Flip and Prepare for Soldering:** Flip the board over so the topside (with the lidar) is facing you.
+3. **Flip and Prepare for Soldering:** Flip the board over so the topside (with the lidar) is facing you.
 We'll now solder the five pins from this topside for a strong connection.

-**7. RBF Switch**
+## RBF Switch

 Finally we will soldar the RBF Switch onto the bottom side of the board (the side we have the balun on).
 Postion the RBF switch ends and pin to face in the direction of the RFSMA Adapter.
 Refer to Figure 5.8 to see location and ideal postion.
 <figure>